possibilities/potuspicker/backlog.md

-- [ ] use router hoc so we can use imperative preload
-- [ ] scrape candidate summary from wikipedia
+## tasks

 - [ ] dem/gop icons on tab bar
 - [ ] favicon

+- [ ] use router hoc so we can use imperative preload
-- [ ] have dem/gop one one page and store selection in localstorage
+- [ ] have dem/gop one page and store selection in localstorage
+  - [ ] if not at least smooth navigation from root -> candidate -> back

 - [ ] better desktop view
 - [ ] social media links
 - [ ] show candidate logo